Audiobooks I’ve Bought Lately

 I love a good Brat Pack memoir.
 As a fan of the 1980s classics like Breakfast Club, The Outsiders, and St Elmo’s Fire I saw this and thought: a must-read!
 Rob Lowe is a very funny guy, not only as an actor but as a person and I find his on-screen interviews quite relatable, so I was delighted to see he had written a memoir about his early years of getting into Hollywood.

 Another celebrity memoir.
-Natalie Wood is one of the lost-greats of the 20th century.
+Natalie Wood is one of the lost greats of the 20th century.
 To this day her death is shrouded in mystery, and her daughter has a lot of unanswered questions floating around her mind.
-But instead of focusing on that, she’s written a memoir about her time with her mother and growing up in Hollywood amongst the golden-era of films.
+But instead of focusing on that, she’s written a memoir about her time with her mother and growing up in Hollywood during the golden-era of films.

 This was a book club choice at work, and whilst I want to say I enjoyed it.
 Sadly I did not.
 This is a satirical read that should have been handled by a professional narrator, rather than the author himself.